Docs / Device Manual

 Download axis map (PDF)

-In-progress / not yet functional
+In progress / not yet functional

 Current scope

-Platform & configuration constraints
+Platform constraints

 Troubleshooting

-The boot animation keeps looping with a green flash
+Boot animation keeps looping with a green flash

 The status LED is flashing red

-The flashing-blue LED never turns off
+The flashing-cyan LED never turns off

 BLE doesn’t appear in the configurator

-My schedule doesn't seem to have been saved
+My schedule doesn’t seem to have saved